ceph/ceph/doc/man/8/radosgw-admin.rst

   Read data log status.

 :command:`orphans find`
-  Init and run search for leaked rados objects
+  Init and run search for leaked rados objects.
+  DEPRECATED.
+See the "rgw-orphan-list" tool.

 :command:`orphans finish`
-  Clean up search for leaked rados objects
+  Clean up search for leaked rados objects.
+  DEPRECATED.
+See the "rgw-orphan-list" tool.

 :command:`orphans list-jobs`
   List the current job-ids for the orphans search.
+  DEPRECATED.
+See the "rgw-orphan-list" tool.

 :command:`role create`
   create a new AWS role for use with STS.